Comparing Type Systems for Deadlock Freedom: Translating into

-{ \Cref{item1:oc} of \Cref{thm:oc} certifies that our rewriting procedure tightly preserves the behavior of the session process given as input.
-The parallelization relation $\uptok$ (cf. \Cref{def:uptok}) arises only in one sub-case, which concerns value passing: process $Q'$, obtained from the rewritten process $Q$, may have a different parallel structure than $R$---just as $Q$ and $Q'$ from \Cref{ex:uptok}. \Cref{item2:oc} relates the behavior of a rewritten process with respect to that of the {session process} given as input, with $\uptok$ playing a role similar as in \Cref{item1:oc}.
+{ \Cref{item1:oc} of \Cref{thm:oc} certifies that our translation tightly preserves the behavior of the session process given as input.
+The parallelization relation $\uptok$ (cf. \Cref{def:uptok}) is crucial when the reduction $P\to P'$ involves value passing: in that case, process $Q'$, obtained from the translated process $Q$, may have a different parallel structure than $R$---just as $Q$ and $Q'$ from \Cref{ex:uptok}. \Cref{item2:oc} relates the behavior of a translated process with respect to that of the {session process} given as input, with $\uptok$ playing a role similar as in \Cref{item1:oc}.
 Unlike \Cref{item1:oc}, in \Cref{item2:oc} we require $P$ to be in $\lkoba$, i.e., $P$ must be deadlock-free for the correspondence to hold.
-Indeed, if $P$ is not in $\lkoba$ then $Q$ (its deadlock-free, rewritten variant) could have reductions not enabled in $P$ due to deadlocks.}
+Indeed, if $P$ is not in $\lkoba$ then $Q$ (its deadlock-free, translated variant) could have reductions not enabled in $P$ due to deadlocks.}